skylight-hq/skylight.digital/_service_areas/digital_procurement.md

 teaser: Tech procurements that succeed and inspire public confidence.
 header_content_css_class: page-hdr-content-2
 header_content: >
-  To support digital progress, procurement must change.
-At Skylight, we combine technical and acquisition brains to make procurement work for you in the digital age.
+  <strong>To support digital progress, procurement must change.</strong> At Skylight, we combine
+  technical and acquisition brains to make procurement work for you in the digital age.
   That means greater collaboration with vendors, faster delivery of value, higher quality results, lower costs, and breakthrough innovations.
 As founders of 18F, we pioneered and